viveklpu2011/Xamarin_Periodic_Table/README.md

 # Xamarin_Periodic_Table
 Xamarin periodic table repo, this periodic table will include most of the Xamarin components present in the Xamarin Universe

+## Contributing
+If you have any other component in mind which we should add or consider, please clone the repo, add the changes and make a pull request to the dev branch.
+We will review and proceed accordingly.

 ## The RAW List

 ### 1. Languages: